-As noted in the Chairman's statement, two accounting adjustments need to be taken into account when analysing the financial results for FY 2020.
+As disclosed last year, two accounting adjustments need to be taken into account when analysing the financial results for FY 2021.
 The first relates to the Company adopting AASB 16 from 1 July 2019.
 This standard replaces AASB 117 and for lessees eliminates the classifications of operating leases and finance leases.
 Straight-line operating lease expense recognition has been replaced with a depreciation charge for the right-of-use assets (included in operating costs) and an interest expense on the recognised lease liabilities (included in finance costs).
-A full explanation of this adjustment can be found in the Notes to the Financial Statements at Note 1 (v).
-The second adjustment relates to the year on year increase in Research and Development expenditure, which is a direct result of the costs incurred in the relocation and commissioning of the acquired Murata plant and equipment.
+A full explanation of this adjustment can be found in Note 14 in the Notes to the Financial Statements.
+The second adjustment relates to the higher than historical Research and Development expenditure, which is a direct result of the costs incurred in the relocation and commissioning of the acquired Murata plant and equipment.
 A material percentage of the expenditure incurred can be claimed as eligible Research and Development expenditure under the current Australian Taxation Office guidelines and is subject to a rebate.
-The amount of eligible Research and Development expenditure for FY 2020 totalled A\$7.4 million (2019: A\$3.7 million) which will generate an expected Government rebate of A\$3.2 million (2019: A\$1.6 million) which is anticipated to be received before the end of the current calendar year.
+The amount of eligible Research and Development expenditure for FY 2021 totalled A\$7.0 million (2020: A\$7.4 million) which will generate an expected Government rebate of approximately A\$3.0 million (2020: A\$3.2 million) which is anticipated to be received before the end of the current calendar year.

-The Company's sales pipeline is robust with many of the opportunities being converted to sales orders, with the outstanding order balance as at 30 June 2020 being more than double the level at the same time in the previous year.
-This is despite several material sales opportunities being pushed back to FY 2022 due to delays in product development by customers due to COVID-19 related issues.
-Total sales revenue for the year to 30 June 2020 was A\$3.6 million (2019: A\$3.2 million) which represents a 12% year-on-year increase.
-The contributing factors underlying this increase were the year on year increase in CAP-XX's product range and sales of cylindrical can supercapacitors, with the cylindrical can increase being generated from a modest total in the previous year.
-Sales of Murata products manufactured by Murata were also generated in the financial year.
-These increases offset the contribution from Licensing was which was down from the previous year, with consolidated royalties being on par with the previous year and no new licensing deals being completed in FY 2020.
+The Company's sales pipeline is robust with many of the opportunities being converted to sales orders.
+The outstanding sales order book as at 30 June 2021 was more than 160% higher than at the same time in the previous year.
+Total product sales revenue for the year to 30 June 2021 was A\$3.5 million (2020: A\$2.7 million) which represents a 30% year-on-year increase.
+The contributing factors underlying this increase were sales of DMF and DMT products manufactured by CAP-XX at Seven Hills and sales of cylindrical can supercapacitors.
+These increases offset the contribution from Licensing and Royalties which was down from the previous year.